pypmc/pypmc/doc/user_guide.rst

     accept_count += mc.run(500)
     mc.adapt()

-Note that the proposal can be tuned continously, and the samples are still asymptotically distributed according to the target; i.e., there is no need to fix the proposal to generate valid samples.
+Note that the proposal can be tuned continously so the Markov property is lost but the samples are still asymptotically distributed according to the target; i.e., there is no need to fix the proposal to generate valid samples.

-The parameters like the minimum and maximum acceptance rate can be set via :meth:`~pypmc.sampler.markov_chain.AdaptiveMarkovChain.set_adapt_params`.
+The parameters like the desired minimum and maximum acceptance rate can be set via :meth:`~pypmc.sampler.markov_chain.AdaptiveMarkovChain.set_adapt_params`.

 Importance sampling